sandeepkumarmishra354/BAT-MUSIC-PLAYER/README.md

 open terminal and `cd projectdir` directory and execute-
         `qmake -project -o filename.pro`

-# After this open filename.pro and insert this at the begining of file-
+# After this open filename.pro and insert this at begining of file-
         QT       += core gui
         QT += multimedia multimediawidgets